xavidop/alexa-skill-autodeployer/README.md

           path: ./
 ```

-Finally, our HelloWorld skill will transform into the Alexa Skill template downloaded:
+Finally, our HelloWorld skill will transform into the downloaded Alexa Skill template:

 ![image](docs/final.png)